AlexPerathoner/SlimHUD/README.md

  [cleanHUD](https://github.com/w0lfschild/cleanHUD) and [ProgressHUD-Mac](https://github.com/massimobio/ProgressHUD-Mac) and inspiring me to create this project.

  Also thanks to [pirate](https://gist.github.com/pirate) and [kaunteya](https://gist.github.com/kaunteya), whose code from these project ([mac-keyboard-brightness](https://github.com/pirate/mac-keyboard-brightness) and [ProgressKit](https://github.com/kaunteya/ProgressKit)) was used to complete this project.

+ SlimHUD is using [Sparkle](https://sparkle-project.org) to support automatic updates.
+Binaries are stored on GitHub and connections use HTTPs.

 ## License